Podcast Creation and Marketing with Podmotion

 Part of the issue around creating podcasting communities is that it's a different medium from anything else that we've experienced on a mass scale.
 The only thing in audio that we've done before is radio.

-"Even with radio, the most you can have in terms of listener engagement is call-ins, but you wouldn't have necessarily communities built around radio stations," Paul continues.
-"The thing about audio is that it's tapping into what you might call like the last frontier of human attention available, and it's a multitasking attention."
+"Even with radio, the most you can have in terms of listener engagement is call-ins, but you wouldn't necessarily have communities built around radio stations," Paul continues.
+"The thing about audio is that it's tapping into what you might call like the last frontier of human attention available, and it's multitasking attention."

 Most audio listeners are disengaged from their devices, and multitasking.
 They're receiving content in an input mode, where it's non-interactive versus if you're on a website.